alvarogarcia7/blog_source/source/_posts/draft_creating-legacy-code-on-purpose.md

   * TODO smell 2: tests are too high-level / slow / not good enough
   * TODO smell 3: so many complicated codes after stack of patches.
   * TODO smell 4: lack of refactoring

+## Why writing legacy code with TDD is harder

+  * you follow dependency injection and therefore, greatly reduce hardcoded dependencies
+  * functions without side effects are easier to test than effectful ones

+TODO: idea - spikes where you have the failing test in your head. is this the same